28 Days Later: Filming

 The September 11 attacks took place during filming.
 Boyle notes the parallel between the "missing persons" flyers seen at the beginning of the film and similar flyers posted in New York City in the wake of the attacks.
-Boyle said his crew probably would not have been granted permission to close off Whitehall for filming after the terrorist attacks.
+Boyle said his crew probably would not have been granted permission to close off Whitehall for filming after the terrorist attacks, citing the production's ability to stage an overturned bus there before the attacks.

 The mansion used in the film was Trafalgar Park near Salisbury.
 The old ruins used as the setting for an idyllic interlude in their journey to Manchester were those of Waverley Abbey, Surrey.
 The end scenes of the film with Jim, Selena and Hannah living in a rural cottage were filmed around Ennerdale in Cumbria.
 The production team hired an optometrist to supervise with the red contact lenses needed for cast members playing the infected.

+Boyle said the supermarket scene was filmed overnight at a Budgens on Tottenham Court Road using the store's overhead lighting; to save time, the crew avoided neon where possible and had the visual-effects house Clear paint out remaining neon in post-production.
+Boyle said some pick-ups were shot by cinematographer Alwin Küchler because Anthony Dod Mantle was unavailable.

-At a certain point, Macdonald announced to the crew that the production had run out of money, and filming ceased without a satisfactory closing sequence having been shot.
-After several different pitches for a new ending, with the original ending which featured Jim's death having tested badly with audiences, the studio granted more funding to shoot the ending eventually used.
+Boyle said the film initially ended with Jim being shot, which marked the end of the first budget; after showing the cut to Fox, the production received additional funding and shot the final sequence months later.
+After several different pitches for a new ending, with the original ending which featured Jim's death having tested badly with audiences, the studio approved the ending eventually used.
 The crew arranged for a real jet to fly overhead for them to film, as this was cheaper than approximately £70,000 for a computer-generated one.
+Boyle said Fox funded the Lake District ending, and that the final rural sequence was shot on 35mm to make the film "feel like [it] had opened up".
+Boyle said the overflight was filmed with an RAF jet standing in for the Finnish Air Force, and that the markings could not be changed.